djtersteegc/z80-cmos-nmos-tester/README.md

 ### BOM

-There is an interactive BOM here.
+There is an interactive BOM [here](https://github.com/djtersteegc/z80-cmos-nmos-tester/ibom.html) or [CSV](https://github.com/djtersteegc/z80-cmos-nmos-tester/z80-cmos-nmos-tester-BOM.csv).
 I like using Winbond W27C512 EEPROM's in 27C512 applications since they don't require UV to erase like a traditional EPROM.

 ### Assembly